-The significant defined benefit plans of the Company's subsidiaries are closed to new entrants.
-New hires are eligible only for defined contribution benefits.
+The significant defined benefit plans of the Company's subsidiaries are closed to new entrants with plans in several geographies also closed to future defined benefit accruals.
+New hires and employees who previously accrued defined benefits in the closed plans are eligible only for defined contribution benefits.
 The Company's defined benefit plan exposure will continue to be reduced in future years.